ThomasCode92/nasa-project/README.md

 # NASA Project

 Fullstack application for controlling space missions and enabling seamless exploration beyond our planet. 🌌🛰️<br />
-Build with Node.js and React Application, a powerful combination for building dynamic and scalable web applications with seamless server-side functionality
+Build with Node.js and React, a powerful combination for building dynamic and scalable web applications for seamless client-server interactions.

 **About this Repository**<br />
 This project is part of the [Complete NodeJS Developer](https://www.udemy.com/course/complete-nodejs-developer-zero-to-mastery/) course from [Zero To Mastery](https://zerotomastery.io/).
 It functions as a practical example showcasing the steps involved in creating a comprehensive fullstack project, with a particular emphasis on developing the backend server and seamlessly integrating APIs with the client.